ELC/elc.github.io-content/blog/executable-flask-pyinstaller.md

 - Check if all your dependences are really necessary, try to use the standard library when possible
 - Check if your biggest dependencies could be replaced with lightweight alternatives
 - Use one-dir option and then see what are the biggest dlls and if you can exclude them
-- Use the [ArchiveViewer.py script](http://pyinstaller.readthedocs.io/en/stable/advanced-topics.html#using-pyi-archive-viewer) that's part of PyInstaller and exclude everything you don't need
+- Use the [ArchiveViewer.py script](http://pyinstaller.readthedocs.io/en/stable/advanced-topics.html#using-pyi-archive-viewer){: target="_blank"} that's part of PyInstaller and exclude everything you don't need

 ## Conclusion